 Steve explained that, due to the 4-week delay in the opening of the 2020 season (from May 23 to June 20), due to COVID-19, and the need for capacity restrictions, the Board had to delay access to the pool for the Senior Emeritus Program.

-The Senior Emeritus program allows a member who is not making extensive use of the pool to maintain some limited use of the pool (20x per summer), while also saving substantially on dues.
-In exchange, the member agrees to resign from being an equity member.
+The Senior Emeritus program allows a member who is not making extensive use of the pool to maintain some limited use of the pool (20 times per summer), while also saving substantially on dues.
+In exchange, the member agrees to resign from being an Equity Member.
 The program was created in 2015-2016 as a way to keep senior members as part of our pool community, without having to incur some of the costs of the major pool renovation, which occurred in 2017.
-The original goal was that the SEPs be approximately 25-30 percent of the overall membership number.
-We currently have 135 SEPs, which is 35%, or a bit above the target.
+The original goal was that the Senior Emeriti be approximately 25-30 percent of the overall membership number.
+We currently have 135 Senior Emeriti, which is 35%, or a bit above the target.
 The Board has taken a close look at the program, and thinks that it is going quite well.

 On December 9, 2020, the Board approved a change (as recommended by our Membership Chairs) to the age of eligibility for our Senior Emeritus Program.
-The minimum age of eligibility will now be 60 years, instead of 55 years old, with existing SEPs grandfathered in.
+The minimum age of eligibility will now be 60 years, instead of 55-years old, with existing Senior Emeriti grandfathered.
 We believe that this will still make the program available with all the benefits.

-As for full-season guests, we were able to send out invitations to 68 households to join this program in 2020.
+As for Full Season Guests, we were able to send invitations to 68 households to join this program in 2020.

 Andrea thanked everyone for their patience last spring, when the dues letters were coming out at the same time that the pandemic was starting.

 Steve was the one who set up our reservation system that allowed us to ensure that the pool did not exceed capacity limits.